Steam power during the Industrial Revolution: James Watt's steam engines

 A fundamental change in working principles was brought about by James Watt.
 With the close collaboration of Matthew Boulton, by 1778 he had succeeded in perfecting his steam engine which incorporated a series of radical improvements; notably, the use of a steam jacket around the cylinder to keep it at the temperature of the steam and, most importantly, a steam condenser chamber separate from the piston chamber.
 These improvements increased engine efficiency by a factor of about five, saving 75% on coal costs.

 The Newcomen engine could not, at the time, be easily adapted to drive a rotating wheel, although Wasborough and Pickard did succeed in doing so in about 1780.
 However, by 1783 the more economical Watt steam engine had been fully developed into a double-acting rotative type with a centrifugal governor, parallel motion and flywheel, which meant that it could be used to directly drive the rotary machinery of a factory or mill.
 Both of Watt's basic engine types were commercially very successful.

 By 1800, the firm Boulton & Watt had constructed 496 engines, with 164 driving reciprocating pumps, 24 serving blast furnaces, and 308 powering mill machinery; most of the engines generated from 5 to 10 hp.
 An estimate of the total power that could be produced by all these engines was about 11,200 hp.
 This was still only a fraction of the total power-generating capacity in Britain by waterwheels (120,000 hp) and by windmills (15,000 hp); however, water and wind power were seasonably variable.
 Newcomen and other steam engines generated at the same time about 24,000 hp.
-James Watt invented the steam engine in 1770.